 Search: fedora -> download

-Add a command to run the image.
-Sleep is generic enough command.
+Then, add a command to run the image. ("Sleep" is a generic enough command.)

 Command: sleep 999